Cybertek36/test-swd2-steve/README.md

 # test-swd2-steve
-Test repository for teh SWD2 course
+Test repository for the SWD2 course